 - Key of BB with a Boehm 17 key system

 - Nickel-plated keys for a clear and focused tone

 Our number one choice for beginner clarinet has to be the Jean Paul USA CK-300 Bb clarinet.
 It’s an ideal choice for a first clarinet as it combines beautiful design and sound, all while being very affordable.
-The first thing that appeal to us was the slick looking Ebonite body that looks like a lot more expensive clarinet.
-Ebonite is a heavier and more durable material making it a good option for kids as it can take a bit more of a beating that a professional model which tend to be a lot more fragile.
+The first thing that appeals to us was the slick-looking Ebonite body that looks like a lot more expensive clarinet.
+Ebonite is a heavier and more durable material making it a good option for kids as it can take a bit more of a beating than a more advanced model which tends to be a lot more fragile.